-Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Damage to, limited access to, or loss of, office and storage spaces 1 Loss of physical records.
+Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Damage to, limited access to, or loss of, office and storage spaces 4 × 1 Loss of physical records.
 Loss of IT infrastructure.
-Loss of ancillary Reputational, Political, Financial.
-Operational, Reputational, Reputational.
-Ensure appropriate Health and Safety procedures are in place and followed; Ensure adequate off site backup of electronic data; Electronic copies of key records kept; Part of the risk has been transferred to Cornwall Council through a SLA covering HR, payroll and financial services.
+Loss of Reputational, Political, Financial.
+Operational, Reputational, Operational, Ensure appropriate Health and Safety procedures are in place and followed; Ensure adequate off site backup of electronic data; Electronic copies of key records kept; Part of the risk has been transferred to Cornwall Council through a SLA covering HR, payroll and financial services.
 Cornwall IFCA has two separate rented spaces at the Hayle Marine Renewables Business Park, both of which are new constructions built to a high standard.
-Cornwall IFCA also has a full suite of H&S risk assessments and systems of work in place to reduce the risk of fire, theft or other incidents. ancıllary equipment.
-Reputational.
+Cornwall IFCA also has a full suite of H&S risk assessments and systems of work in place to reduce the risk of fire, theft or other incidents. ancillary equipment.
+Reputational. key records kept, SCI VICCS. or other medicines.